Can you compost cheese

 Should you add sour milk to your compost?

 Adding sour milk to your compost presents the same problem as composting cheese.
-Its high-fat content and are prone to odor-causing anaerobic decomposition.
+It has a high fat content and is prone to odor-causing anaerobic decomposition.
 This will also attract pests.

 Is cheese biodegradable?

-Cheese is an organic product that comes from animals like cows, and so it is biodegradable.
+Cheese is an organic product from animals like cows, so it is biodegradable.
 This means it can naturally decompose into the soil with the activity of bacteria and microorganisms.
 It is biodegradable regardless of the type of cheese.
 This is why you can add them to the compost bin.
-However, you need to compost them cautiously to ensure that they biodegrade without attracting pests and releasing an unbearable odor.
+However, you must compost them cautiously to ensure they biodegrade without attracting pests and releasing an unbearable odor.

 Conclusion